sophia-zube/incari-doc/toolbox/datetime/README.md

 # Introduction
 The **DateTime Nodes** are used when working with the representation and calculation of anything relating to dates and/or times.

-The way in way that the **Nodes** function may seem quite technical, with certain conventions, standards and terminology, therefore we have provided a basic overview of some of the [terminology](#terminology) to take into consideration and some links to [further information](#contents).
+The way that the **Nodes** function may seem quite technical, with certain conventions, standards, and terminology, therefore we have provided a basic overview of some of the [terminology](#terminology) to take into consideration and some links to [further information](#contents).

 # Terminology
 ## UTC